JetBrains/teamcity-vmware-plugin/README.md

 Before you can start using integration, you need to create a Virtual Machine instance.
 Teamcity Build Agent must be installed and set to start automatically.

+#### Build instructions
+1) Open a project in Intellij Idea.
+Community edition should be enough unless you want to debug the plugin
+2) Set (if necessary) Path Variable TEAMCITY_DISTRIBUTION
+3) Build artifact Plugin_zip
+4) go to out/artifacts/Plugin_zip and grab it

 #####License
 Apache 2.0